Calcium Flakes in Pool or Spa? Causes, Clearing, and Prevention

 2).
 Lower and balance your pH and TA levels between 7.2-7.4 and 80-120ppm respectively, using muriatic acid.
 Since chlorine generators will raise your pool pH, an ingredient in developing calcium buildups, lowering the pH in your pool will eventually reduce the calcium buildups in your water.

 3).
-If lowering calcium and pH levels does not yield the expected results faster, use a calcium scale remover and inhibitor; we recommend Orenda SC-1000.
+If lowering calcium and pH levels does not yield the expected results faster, use a calcium scale remover and preventer.
 To avoid more scaling in the future, you may need regular doses of scale control chemicals like Orenda CS-1000.
 However, that is not a scapegoat for cleaning your salt cells regularly.

 Back to blog